Home workouts can offer positive effects but going to the gym offers many unique benefits too. Discover the most important ones.

 On top of that by going to the gym you have the opportunity to meet like-minded people who value some of the same things as you.

-10. Going to the gym doesn’t need to take a lot of time
+8. Gym workouts don’t have to take a lot of time

 Another reason why people fail to stick to a workout plan is that they miss variety.
 For example, running 5 miles a day is something many people consider to be boring.

-17. You can try out new equipment inexpensively
+11. Gyms allow you to try out new equipment inexpensively

 Even if you want to get your own workout equipment at home, choosing between all the options may feel like a potentially expensive guess.

 One way to resolve this issue is by going to the gym a few times or for example getting a one-month subscription.

 When you have tried out a few equipment options and workouts, you can then decide what things would suit your at-home needs the best.